-Threaded bottom brackets: These are typically English Threaded or BSA.
-Bottom bracket shells are either 68mm or 73mm wide.
+Threaded bottom brackets: These are typically English threaded, a.k.a.
+BSA.
+Bottom bracket shells are either 68mm (typically road or gravel) or 73mm wide (often MTB).
 Fun fact: BSA stands for Birmingham Small Arms!

 Press-fit bottom brackets: There are many standards here, such as BB30, PF30, BBRight, and BB90.
 Generally speaking, the bearings are all pressed into the frame, not threaded.
 Above all, check your frame’s spec and match it to the correct bottom bracket before ordering.

 This is becoming irrelevant on modern mountain bikes and some gravel bikes, but it’s still important for road bikes.

 Braze-on front derailleur: This is a direct-mount option that doesn’t clamp the seat tube.
 Frames with a braze-on have a tab sticking out from the seattube to mount the derailleur.

 Seat tube clamp front derailleur: You’ll need a derailleur clamp that matches your frame’s seat tube diameter.
 The dimensions can be found online but it's also very easy to measure your seat tube with calipers.
 Common sizes are 28.6mm, 31.8mm, and 34.9mm.

 Make sure your post matches your frame.
 There are shims available to make smaller posts fit larger-diameter seat tubes, but that can make your build a little more complicated.

 Road bikes: Typically use 27.2mm, but some will have larger diameter seatposts.
 MAny Cannondales have 25.4mm seatposts.
 Some vintage and fixed-gear frames use 26.8mm seatposts.